How to import olive oil

 In the Tariff Manual, under the 'Tariff Quota' tab, you can see whether there is still space within a tariff quota or whether the quota has already been exhausted.
 If you cannot figure it out yourself, call the Customs Information Line.Â

-If your olive oil is subject to the preferential tariff quota for Tunisia, you will also need an AGRIM import certificate from the Netherlands Enterprise Agency (RVO).
-Inquire with the RVO whether the tariff quota has already been exhausted first and ask about the conditions for applying for an import certificate.Â
+Are you importing olive oil from Tunisia and using the preferential tariff quota?
+If so, you will need a special import certificate from (in Dutch), as well as an origin document or declaration.
+First check with RVO whether space is still available within the tariff quota and ask about the conditions for applying for an import certificate.